juliavolponi/harryPotter_Quiz/README.md

 Change the current working directory to the location where you want the cloned directory to be made.
 4. Type git clone, and then paste the URL copied from GitHub.
 5. Press enter and the local clone will be created.

+## Credits
+I would like to express my gratitude to Code Institute for providing high-quality classes that have greatly improved my understanding of JavaScript and programming logic.
+It's been invaluable in my learning journey.
+Special thanks to my tutor, Precious Mentor, for the continuous support, guidance, and valuable feedback throughout the development of my projects.